documendous/docrepox/docrepo/apps/ddocs/markdown/templates/Using-DocrepoX.md

 * There is also the option of clicking on the trashcan icon to empty all items in the Recycle folder.
 This will permanently delete all items.

 * On the detail page, you can view details about a folder or document.
 From here you can download a document (or preview if your browser supports the mimetype or if a previewable PDF file is generated for it) and bookmark either a document or folder.

+* On the detail page, you can create a web proxy link to share a document outside of DocrepoX.
+Any document owner can do this unless the document belongs to a project, in which case only a project manager can share it.
+To enable sharing, click the **Add Web Proxy** icon.
+This will change the icon to a broadcast symbol and display an additional icon for the web proxy link.
+Clicking the web proxy link icon copies the URL to the clipboard.
+To stop sharing the document, click the broadcast icon.

 * A bookmarked document, folder or project will show a star icon next to its name.
 On the detail page or in the element actions, the user can click the star to remove the bookmark.